 A man has to do what a man has to do

 On the other hand, it is quite easy to build your own picture frame that you and your family will love.

 All you need is a 24 inches monitor (see my post “The right display for your Raspberry Pi digital picture frame“), a Raspberry Pi 3 or 4, and a suitable frame.

 Altogether, you are looking at less than US$300 in components, depending on the display and frame of your choosing.

 You will find plenty of detailed instructions on this blog to get the right software up and running quickly and add any options that you may like to explore.

-I have gone through a lot of research, despair, and pain but with a lot of help from my friends on various forums, I have learned everything that you need to know to easily build a high-quality digital picture frame that will make you proud.
+I have gone through a lot of research, despair, and pain, but with a lot of help from my friends on various forums, I have learned everything that you need to know to quickly build a high-quality digital picture frame that will make you proud.
 And sharing my knowledge is what this website is all about.

 So, building your own digital picture frame still very much feels like the right thing to do.
 In the end, you will create something you’ll love, whether it’s in your home, your office, or your business.